fosteric/Shared-Travel-Map/ReadMe.md

 ##Description:

-Shared Travel Map is an app that allows travelers to share their past and present trips and plan future trips with friends.
-Travelers simply pin previous and aspired travel destinations on a map, to create a view of their travel history and goals.
-Once created, travelers can connect with their friends to get a view of their friend's travel.
-For friends of choice, travelers can create a shared view that allows them to see common destinations and send comments to plan for a future trip.
-Once planning begins, a shared experience destination can be created for the new trip and planning can begin!
+Shared Travel Map is an app that allows travelers to share their past and aspired trips with friends and facilitate planning new trips.
+Travelers can pin previous and aspired travel destinations on a map, to create a view of their travel history and goals.
+Once created, travelers can connect with their friends to get a view of their friend's travel as well.
+Travelers can then create a shared view that allows them to see common destinations and plan for a future trip.
+Once planning begins, a shared destination can be created for the new trip and planning can begin!

 ##Features and Acceptance Criteria: